-UPDATED with introduction of first Enpass subscription and other pricing changes.
+UPDATED with pricing changes.
 This review was originally published Dec.
 15, 2017.

 Enpass was once famous for having no subscription model, choosing instead to sell permanent licenses for its software.
 But in November 2019, Enpass introduced its first subscription while retaining many of the free/one-time options that have appealed to customers who would rather keep password data local, or sync it how and where they choose.

 Subscription or not, Enpass' pricing is still very low, with strong free desktop options, limited free mobile apps and an appealing one-time-fee option for all platforms.

 Enpass is certainly not one of the flashiest or most feature-packed password managers, but it handles the basics just fine, and at a great price.
 If you want more features and a sleeker interface, try LastPass or Dashlane instead.

 - What are the best password managers?

 - The best identity-theft protection services to keep your personal data private

 - Best antivirus for Windows, free and paid